AhmedImran007/eazy-addons-for-elementor/readme.txt

 == Description ==

-**Elements Fusion** is a lightweight, extendable Elementor widget extension plugin that enhances your page builder experience with handcrafted widgets including:
+**Eazy Addons For Elementor** is a lightweight, extendable Elementor widget extension plugin that enhances your page builder experience with handcrafted widgets including:

 - Countdown Timer
 - Post Carousel